La Grande Babes

-The La Grande Babes were a minor league baseball team based in La Grande, Oregon in 1908, as Le Grande teams played between 1891 and 1913 with different monikers each season.
-La Grande teams played as members of the Pacific Interstate League in 1891, Inland Empire League in 1902 and 1908 and Western Tri-State League in 1912 to 1913.
-The La Grande Rhonders won the 1891 Pacific Interstate League and the La Grande Babes won the 1908 Inland Empire League Championships.
+The La Grande Babes were a minor league baseball team based in La Grande, Oregon in 1908, as numerous Le Grande teams played minor league baseball between 1891 and 1913, with different nicknames each season.
+La Grande teams played as members of the 1891 Pacific Interstate League, 1902 and 1908 Inland Empire League and Western Tri-State League in 1912 and 1913.
+Lagrande captured two league championships, as the La Grande Rhonders won the 1891 Pacific Interstate League title and the La Grande Babes won the 1908 Inland Empire League championship.